 This section is the exclusive remedy for determining just compensation for signs meeting the criteria of sub.
 (6).
 Compensation includes the value of the sign structure, leasehold value, and location, but it does not include attorney fees.
 Vivid, Inc. v.
 Fiedler, 219 Wis.
 2d 764

 This section did not prevent the leaseholder of a sign subject to an administrative order for removal due to discontinuance of a legal nonconforming use from pursuing judicial review of the administrative review of the order under s.
 227.52.
 Eller Media, Inc. v.
 Division of Hearings & Appeals, 2001 WI App 269

 , 637 N.W.2d 96

 Sub.
-(3) (a) provides 2 separate conditions.
-A sign must: 1) be required or authorized by law, and 2) comply with rules promulgated by the Department of Transportation that are no more restrictive than national standards.
+(3) (a) provides two separate conditions.
+A sign must: 1) be required or authorized by law; and 2) comply with rules promulgated by the Department of Transportation that are no more restrictive than national standards.
 The “no more restrictive" language does not apply to the “required or authorized by law" condition.
 “Authorized by law" is a reference to whether a sign is authorized by a law other than this section and rules promulgated thereunder.
 Because there is no limitation on the source of other law, there is no reason why other law may not be a local zoning ordinance.
 Donaldson v.
 Town of Spring Valley, 2008 WI App 61

 , 311 Wis.
 2d 223